alanyongy/aegis-multiagent-ai/README.md

 > 3. ...
 >
 > Round x Action Phase:
-> 1. Agent 1 attempts to dig rubble
+> 1. Agent 1 attempts to dig rubble.
-> 2. Agent 2 attempts to save survivor
+> 2. Agent 2 attempts to save survivor.
 > 3. ...
 >
 > Round x+1 Thinking Phase:
 > ...
 > ```
+>
+> **Because each agent's action is locked in during its thinking phase, no agent can react to the outcome of others' actions within the same round.
+As a result, accurate coordination requires pre-simulation.**
 > </details>

 &nbsp;